Ordinary vs. Extraordinary Care

 Legal decision – useless treatment not required.

-Answer: Ordinary care; illegal decision – even though he is a competent adult, surgery to treat his injuries may be done without his consent because they were incurred as a result of a suicide attempt.
+- 55-year-old man stabs himself in the chest in a suicide attempt.
+Emergency chest surgery is needed to save his life.
+The man refuses consent.
+Answer: Ordinary care; illegal decision: Even though he is a competent adult, surgery to treat his injuries may be done without his consent because they were incurred as a result of a suicide attempt.